jtgober/documentation-biome/docs/days/day4/first-automation.md

 ## Element Selector Examples

 ::: warning
-Although this information is still accurate, this is no longer best practice
+Although this information is still accurate, We should try for the new locators types when applicable
 :::